-e. liquids or other foods must not be heated in sealed containers since they are liable to explode.
+A WARNING: Liquids or other foods must not be heated in sealed containers since they are liable to explode.

-f. only allow children to use the oven without supervision when adequate instruction has been given so that the child is able to use the oven in a safe way and understands the hazards of improper use.
+A WARNING: Only allow children to use the oven without supervision when adequate instruction has been given so that the child is able to use the oven in a safe way and understands the hazards of improper use.